gophergala2016/gobench/readme.md

 ## How to use?
 - Most probably you have github account
-- If so, you do have some packages starred
+- If so, you are interested in some packages
 - Visit http://goben.ch
 - Sign in with your https://github.com account
 - We'll take a list of your starred golang repositories
-- http://goben.ch starts keeping eye on these packages
-- http://goben.ch pulls packages and it's dependencies
+- http://goben.ch pulls package and it's dependencies
-- http://goben.ch benchmarks each package on different platforms and OS, including
+- http://goben.ch benchmarks package on different platforms and OS, including
 	- Bare metal server with different OS
 	- Several Digital Ocean portlets (5$, 10$)
 	- GAE